Click on a link to be taken to the entry below.

 Technology Fee: $30, mandatory fee per quarter for all students.
 Students with less than 10 credits will be assessed $ 3.00 per credit.
 Pays for student’s ability to use computers, software, and print on campus.

-Transcript Fee: $10 for each copy. $18 for on demand, express mail or FAX copies.
+Transcript Fee: $10 for each copy. $18 for on demand or FAX copies.
 All fees are due in advance.
-A $2.25 credit card fee may apply if ordering through the clearinghouse.
+A $2.50 credit card fee may apply if ordering through TranscriptsPlus.
+Other fees apply for express.
 For more information, www.cwu.edu/registrar/request-transcripts.

 Tuition Nonpayment Fee: Students who have not paid full tuition by the 30th calendar day of the quarter will be assessed a $100 tuition nonpayment fee.
 A hold will be placed on their student record and they will be liable for 100 percent of tuition and fees.
 Students will receive notification to their CWU e-mail account.
 Students must have their student account cleared prior to registering for future quarters.

 Web-based Course Fee: $40 per class will be assessed for all Web (WW) courses.

 Wellness Fee: $18, mandatory fee per quarter for all Ellensburg students.
 The wellness center promotes healthy decision making and prevention services, confidential support for issues related to alcohol/drugs/sexual violence.
 It also provides training for students to handle these sorts of situations.
 In order to waive this fee, students must live outside of town or be a CWU employee or staff.